Ghost Rider (Johnny Blaze): Fictional character biography

-As the Ghost Rider, he encountered Daimon Hellstrom.
-Johnny later came to work as a movie stuntman for Delazny Studios.
-As the Ghost Rider, he became a member of the Champions and met Morbius the Living Vampire, the Man-Thing and the Werewolf by Night.
-He lost a motorcycle stunt riding championship to Flagg Fargo and later came to work as a stunt rider for the Quentin Carnival.

 Eventually, Zarathos would gain control of Johnny Blaze and the Ghost Rider would become the spirit of Zarathos unleashed.
 Johnny himself was becoming stronger as well, and the conflicting personalities led to a battle over Blaze's physical body.
 Centurious appeared, trapping Blaze's soul in his soul crystal.
 Zarathos, weakened from the ordeal used the last of his strength to shatter the crystal, freeing Blaze's soul and many others contained inside of the crystal.
 Before the crystal was reformed, Centurious was absorbed into the crystal.
 Zarathos followed him into the crystal, freeing Blaze from the curse, restoring his soul and ending his time as the Ghost Rider.

 For a while, Johnny became a drifter and then an adventurer.
 He eventually became the owner of the carnival.
 In time, he learned of the existence of Daniel Ketch as the Ghost Rider.
 Believing the new Ghost Rider to be Zarathos, Johnny traveled to New York City to kill him.
 Johnny abducted Ketch and battled the Ghost Rider.
 Johnny became convinced that Ketch was not Zarathos and aided him against Blackout.
 Alongside the Ghost Rider and Spider-Man, Blaze then fought the Hobgoblin.
 He also helped Ghost Rider and the X-Men battle the Brood Queen.

 He later teamed up with the new Ghost Rider to form the "Spirits of Vengeance".
 During this time Blaze would again ride a bike with wheels of fire and would sling a hellfire-spitting pump gun.
-Their mentor Caretaker would later reveal that they were, in fact, brothers.
+Their mentor Caretaker would later reveal that Blaze and Ketch were brothers.
 In the team's first appearance, they battled Lilith and her Lilin.

-Blaze went back to leading his carnival.
-Despite it being staffed with many powerful entities, it was nearly destroyed in a demonic attack led by the creature Vengeance.
-The dead, friend and foe alike, were taken by government forces to be dissected.
-Blaze, with the help of friends, living and dead, breaks into the facility and destroys all the bodies.

 A later confrontation with the forces of evil would lead to Roxanne's death.
 Blaze would later become a demon hunter, hunt down the demons responsible for her death and kill them all.
 Roxanne was later discovered to have been resurrected as, or simply transformed into, the being named the Black Rose.
 She was later returned to Johnny, despite memory loss, in the final issue of the Dan Ketch series of Ghost Rider.